-- (a) Within 60 days after appointment, a conservator shall prepare and file with the appointing court an inventory of the estate subject to the conservatorship, together with an oath or affirmation that the inventory is believed to be complete and accurate as far as information permits. - (b) The conservator shall keep records of the administration of the estate and make exhibit them available for examination on reasonable request of an interested person.
+(a) Within 60 days after appointment, a conservator shall prepare and file with the appointing court an inventory of the estate subject to the conservatorship, together with an oath or affirmation that the inventory is believed to be complete and accurate as far as information permits.

+(b) The conservator shall keep records of the administration of the estate, and exhibit them on reasonable request of any interested person.